parijatmishra/parijatmishra.github.io/about.markdown

 permalink: /about/
 ---

+My name is Parijat Mishra.
 Welcome to my personal site.
+Everything here is my own opinion and not the views of my current or former employers.

-My name is Parijat Mishra.
-I currently work at [Sonar] as Field CTO: talking to our customer and partners on the one hand, and our engineering, marketing and sales on the other hand, trying to make our products better and more useful for all.
+I currently work as Field CTO at **[Sonar]**, the creators of SonarQube, SonarCloud and SonarLint.
+My job is to talk to our customers on the one hand, and our engineering, marketing and sales on the other hand, and try to make our products more useful and accessible to all.

-My prior roles were Head Of Engineering - Infrastructure and Operations at Hyphen Group (now MoneyHero Group), and Head of Technology, Digital Native Businesses, [Amazon Web Services] Singapore, where I manager a team of stellas [Solutions Architects].
+Before this I was a Head of Engineering at **Hyphen Group** (now **[MoneyHero Group]**) where I managed multiple teams that managed the company's internal and external facing technology infrastruct.
+Prior to that I was Head of Technology at [Amazon Web Services] Singapore (where I managed a team of stellas [Solutions Architects]).
+Look at my [LinkedIn Profile](https://www.linkedin.com/in/parijatmishra/) if you want to know more about my career.

 In and out of work, my two favorite activities are to ask "How can we make this better?" and "How do we make this problem go away?".
 I look for answers in